hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ````
->password
+>password list
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 The output of the list command may be used to configure a user application